Self-Care: 7 powerful ways to care for yourself despite the negativity

 So where’s the joy of holding hands together discussing the never-before place?

 It’s time you realize how differently peaceful your life is than the ones’ you envy.
 You may not have the ready money to afford such trips right now, but until then you should be happy about how much your family loves you even if you’re a bit broke, or have friends that always show up in support.

 Shut the naggers & gabbers

-It’s totally fine to shut your nasty critics down by saying something subtly blunt as, “You know, I’m really great at dealing with such things.”
+It’s totally fine to shut your nasty critics down by saying something subtly blunt as, “I know I’m really great at dealing with such things.”

 That’s enough to intimidate them for life from judging or jeering at you in future.
-And so will you unearth your confidence to uncover your self-love on the way to being happy.
+And so will you discover your confidence & unleash self-love.

 Just, let it Go